Shadi-Abu-Jaber/Computer-Science-Courses/Digital_systems_and_Introduction_to_Computer_Architecture/README.md

-- Introduction to numerical systems, logic gate using a diagram, truth table and Boolean function, wave diagram, laws of Boolean algebra
+- Introduction to digital systems, logic gate using a diagram, truth table and Boolean function, wave diagram, laws of Boolean algebra

 - De Morgan's laws, planning using a truth table and Boolean expressions, control using logic gates